NSW, Australia

 "Glimmers are a cue in the day, either internal or external, that sparks a sense of wellbeing.
 These tiny moments gently yet significantly shape your system toward well-being.
 They help you become regulated and ready for connection."
 Glimmers journal with Deb Dana at Polyvagal Institute

-I value the traditional knowledge and healing practices of all cultures.
+I value the traditional wisdom and healing practices of all cultures.

 Thanks for visiting.
 Individual supervision and therapy appointments and group supervision sessions are available to book online.
 See you soon, warmly Alison